 Attach and submit proof of identity for verification.

-Plus500 offers a wide variety of investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
+Plus500 offers a wide variety of CFDs on investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
 For the advanced investor, options trading is also available.
 Query Facebook and the price quotes for the stock, as well as put and call options, appear on the screen.

 All stock information and the Buy/Sell commands are displayed on the general stock page for the serious trader who wants to execute quickly.
 The bottom half of the page displays the price chart and provides access to a broad selection of technical analysis indicators.

 80.6% of retail CFD accounts lose money